tkm404/CapstoneProgLog/README.md

 * 10:47 Debug test of Rumble button acknowledges both player's cards in arena area.
 * 11:20 Figure out how to find script text on objects via code reference!
 * 15:04 Resume testing.
 Successfully determine if one card's power is higher than the other!
+* 15:11 Pass debug test to determine if bout ends in win or draw for both players with basic stats!